MichalKarbownik/falcon-docs/docs/backend/installing-magento2.md

 bin/magento setup:upgrade
 ```

-When the module is setup, create one extra magento admin user for DEITY Falcon to connect
+When the module is setup, create one extra magento admin user for DEITY Falcon to connect.
+This user exists purely for the API.

 ```bash
 bin/magento admin:user:create \